LOcal Places - Visit Pembrokeshire

 The Grove of Narberth is a privately owned luxury country house hotel nestled in the heart of the rolling Pembrokeshire countryside with stunning views of the Preseli Hills.
 At the Grove you can be assured of a warm Welsh welcome and a truly relaxing stay in real luxury combined with great food and friendly professional service.

-A small selection of my Sea Globes are available to buy from the hotel and can be viewed in the reception area.
-If you are staying at the Grove the reception team can assist you to reserve a private viewing of my gallery in Saundersfoot ahead of dining at their stunning beachside restaurant, Coast Saundersfoot.
+A small selection of Sea Globes by Richard Prentice are available to buy from the hotel and can be viewed in the reception area.

 Barafundle Beach